-The UC Hastings Law Library, located on the fourth, fifth, and sixth floors of Mary Kay Kane Hall, supports the research and educational endeavors of the students and faculty of the UC Hastings College of the Law.
+The UC Hastings Law Library, located on the fourth and fifth floors of Mary Kay Kane Hall, supports the research and educational endeavors of the students and faculty of the UC Hastings College of the Law.
 The Library’s holdings of over 450,000 volumes include an extensive collection of federal, international, and California documents.
 The Library is a Selective Depository for United States government documents.
-It is also a Selective Depository for California.
-In addition to these government documents, the Library has an archive of 9th Circuit Records and Briefs, US Supreme Court Records and Briefs, as well as California Supreme Court Records and Briefs.
+It is also a Selective Depository for California government documents.
+In addition to these government documents, the Library has an archive of Ninth Circuit Records and Briefs, US Supreme Court Records and Briefs, California Supreme Court Records and Briefs, and California Courts of Appeal Records and Briefs.
 Highlights include:

 - An extensive collection of bar study materials, see our California Bar Exam Research Guide for more information.